 CHAPTER B:

-Key roles of the RC and HC
+Key roles of the HC

 In-country Humanitarian Architecture